milgra/termite-archive/README.md

 The project is self-contained, doesn't use any external libraries.

-SDL is added as source - all SDL header and source files are under "sdl" group. ???

 Steam integration files are under "steam" group - it is one c++ class, it is called CInventory.

 The Code::Blocks project file for the Ubuntu project is projects/sdl_ubuntu/sdl_linux.cbp .